HighDepth/deltamath-copyandpaste-fix/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Copy equations from Deltamath to clipboard without encryption.
+Using this extension, you can extract and copy equations/expressions from Deltamath to your clipboard without it being encrypted.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>